-Application : Applied Explanation : The Board has established the Nomination & Remuneration Committee (NRC) on to implement its policies and procedures on remuneration including reviewing application of the and recommending matters relating to the remuneration of board and senior management. practice The NRC comprises a majority of Independent Non-Executive Directors and is chaired by an Independent Non-Executive Director, Dato' Halipah Esa.
+Application : Applied Application . Дриси Funlametica The Board has established the Nemination 9 Demunaration Committee (NICC) Explanation : The Board has established the Nomination & Remuneration Committee (NRC) on to implement its policies and procedures on remuneration including reviewing application and recommending matters relating to the remuneration of board and senior of the management. practice The NRC comprises a majority of Independent Non-Executive Directors and is chaired by an Independent Non-Executive Director, Dato' Halipah Esa.
 Authority The NRC is authorised by the Board and at the expense of the Group to perform the following: a) Secure the resources in order to perform its duties as set out in its terms of reference; b) Have full and unrestricted access to Group Human Resources Department, including without limitation, its information, records, properties and personnel; c) Obtain independent professional advice, service and/or expertise to perform its duties, or obtain the assistance of Management where necessary; d) Be directly responsible for compensation and oversight of such professional or legal advisor and shall have the sole authority to approve such advisor's fees and other retention terms in the event that the NRC retains any such independent professional advisor.
 Prior to the selection of such advisor, the Committee shall carry out an independent assessment of such advisor; and e) Provide its recommendations to the Board for the Board's consideration and approval.

-Permuneration Eulertion and Duties Remuneration Function and Duties Amongst the NRC's specific Remuneration functions and duties are: a) Review and recommend to the Board a formal and transparent remuneration policy and framework for Directors and Senior Management of the Company and the Group, drawing on external consultants' advice as necessary; b) Review and if deemed appropriate, endorse for the Board's approval, the annual bonus and salary increment framework for the Group, as recommended by the Group Managing Director (GMD), including the total quantum of payment; c) Review and recommend to the Board the terms and conditions of service, remuneration, compensation and benefits package (including bonus and selemein groups at the CMD pagibies). salary increment) of the GMD position; d) Review and if deemed appropriate, endorse for the Board's approval, the recommendations of the GMD on the terms and conditions of service, remuneration, compensation and benefits package (including bonus and salary increment) of the key Management positions; e) Review and recommend the extension of service, remuneration and compensation and benefits packages of the key Management positions who have reached the age of retirement; and f) Periodically review the remuneration framework, policies and procedures The NRC's Terms of Reference (TOR) was last reviewed and updated on 26 August 2020 where the key Management positions were reviewed and updated under the TOR of the NRC.
-Further details of the NRC's authorities and duties are specified in its TOR, which is accessible in the Governance section on SDP's website at https://www.simedarbyplantation.com .
-Explanation : for departure are required to complete the columns below.
-Non-large companies are mplete the columns below.
+Remuneration Function and Duties Amongst the NRC's specific Remuneration functions and duties are: a) Review and recommend to the Board a formal and transparent remuneration policy and framework for Directors and Senior Management of the Company and the Group, drawing on external consultants' advice as necessary; b) Review and if deemed appropriate, endorse for the Board's approval, the annual bonus and salary increment framework for the Group, as recommended by the Group Managing Director (GMD), including the total quantum of payment; Review and recommend to the Board the terms and conditions of service, remuneration, compensation and benefits package (including bonus and salary increment) of the GMD position; d) Review and if deemed appropriate, endorse for the Board's approval, the recommendations of the GMD on the terms and conditions of service, remuneration, compensation and benefits package (including bonus and salary increment) of the key Management positions; e) Review and recommend the extension of service, remuneration and compensation and benefits packages of the key Management positions who have reached the age of retirement; and f) Periodically review the remuneration framework, policies and procedures The NRC's Terms of Reference is accessible in the Corporate Governance section on SDP's website at www.simedarbyplantation.com .
+Explanation : for departure • , are required to complete the columns below.
+Non-large companies are applete the columns below.
 Measure : Timeframe :

-Stakeholders are able to assess whether the remuneration of directors and senior management is commensurate with their individual performance, taking into consideration the company's performance.
+Stakeholders are able to assess whether the remuneration of directors and senior management commensurates with their individual performance, taking into consideration the company's performance.